Why does California collect information about Preschool Outcomes?

 What information fulfills the requirements for Indicator 7?

-In California, SELPAs report DRDP assessment data to the CDE, SED for all 3, 4 and 5 year old children with IEPs* (not in kindergarten) each fall and spring.
+In California, SELPAs report DRDP assessment data to the CDE, SED for all 3, 4 and 5 year old children with IEPs1 (including those in Transitional Kindergarten and Kindergarten) each fall and spring.
 These data are used to fulfill the requirements for Indicator 7.

 The DRDP is an observational assessment for children birth through five years of age and is comprised of developmental and pre-academic domains representing important areas of learning and development.
 Administering the DRDP twice a year provides a picture of how the child progresses over time.